 Six maturation stages were detected in the female and male gonads of Echinometra sp. according to Raposo et al. (2023).
-Tables 1 and 2 and Figures 5 and 6 show the tissue changes in the female and male gonads of

-Echinometra sp. from the Persian Gulf during the annual reproductive cycle.

-Annual reproductive cycle and frequency of gonadal maturation stages included a period of gametogenic activity (from December to June) and a spawning period of several months (from June to August), followed by a long period of reabsorption and recovery (from August to the end of December).
+Tables 1 and 2 and Figures 5 and 6 show the tissue changes in the female and male gonads of between male and female Echinometra sp., only one annual reproductive cycle was identified.
+The female reproductive cycle included a period of gametogenic activity (from December to June) and a spawning period of several months (from June to August), followed by a long period of reabsorption and recovery (from August to the end of December).
 In males, gametogenesis continued from October to the end of May.
 This period was followed by a spawning period from June to August and a short period of reabsorption and recovery (September).